advaitb/ComputerNetworks/README.md

 ##### Packet structure:

-The packet has three main components, namely: \
+The packet has three main components, namely:

-Header (75 Bytes) \
+* Header (75 Bytes)
+  * ACK or Frame Distinguishing Flag (1 Byte)
+  * Frame/Packet ID (2 Bytes)
+  * Packet Size (2 Bytes)
+  * File Directory (50 Bytes)
+  * File Name (20 Bytes)
-Data (25,000 Bytes) \
+* Data (25,000 Bytes)
-CRC Code (4 Bytes) \
+* CRC Code / Checkum (4 Bytes or 1 Byte)

-data (MAX_DATA_SIZE = 25000 Bytes), header which contains packet id, directory name and file name (HEADER_SIZE = 74 Bytes); and a 32 bit CRC code to ensure correctness (CRC_SIZE = 4 Bytes).
-The ack in contrast, uses 1 byte of checksum and 2 Bytes for the packet id.
+  * The main frame uses a CRC code, while the ack frame uses a checksum scheme to check for corrupted packets.

 ##### Adaptive Timeout:

-We also use an adaptive timeout that is updated at the end of every iteration.
-The timeout is initialized at 20 secs and after every send and receive cycle the new RTT is calculated and a weighted sum of the most recent RTT and sum of previous RTTs is calculated.
-The timeout is then adjusted to ascertain the receive timeout and sockopt for recvtime is set with the said value
+We implemented a smoothed adaptive timeout that is updated at the end of every iteration.
+The timeout is initialized with an arbitrary value and after every send and receive cycle the new RTT is calculated.
+The new timeout is set as the weighted sum of the most recent RTT and sum of previous RTTs is calculated.
+The assign the timeout value to the socket we use the SOCKOPT() method.

 ##### Tests: